-Rock Creek, in the Absaroka-Beartooth Wilderness
+Rock Creek Canyon, at the edge of Absaroka-Beartooth Wilderness

 Just northeast of Yellowstone National Park you'll find the 943,626 acres of Absaroka-Beartooth Wilderness.
 Part of the Greater Yellowstone Ecosystem, Absaroka-Beartooth Wilderness offers high, sharp mountains (Granite Peak (12,799'), highest point in Montana), active glaciers, hundreds of lakes, deep canyons, large alpine tundra plateaus and some of the best trout fishing on Earth.
 There's even a couple glaciers here that are filled with the fresh-frozen bodies of thousands of grasshoppers.

 920,343 acres of Absaroka-Beartooth Wilderness are in Montana with another 23,283 acres in Wyoming.
 The eastern side of Absaroka-Beartooth Wilderness is defined by the Beartooth Mountains, so named because one high peak closely resembles a bear tooth.
 The Beartooth Range is a mostly granitic range and tends to be higher and more rugged than the Absaroka Range to the west.
 The great mass of the Beartooth is a huge treeless plateau running between 9,000' and 10,000' in elevation.
 There are several peaks that stuck up above 12,000'.
 The range is obviously very glaciated, and resembles what's left of the Alaska Range with many glacial cirques and high mountain ponds and tarns.